Shetty4L/walterbot/nlu_data/interrogation.md

 - i will take [8](offer) years off your sentence
 - i will make sure you spend less time in jail
 - we can get your jail time reduced by [10](offer) years
+- if you promise to cooperate with us, we can get your jail time reduced by [10](offer) years
+- if you help me, I will take [5](offer) years off your sentence

 ## intent: evoke_guilt
 - you sold so many drugs that have probably killed people
 - drugs are harmful
 - the main market for your drugs were young kids
 - you've probably been responsible for thousands of overdoses
-- how will your kids feel knowing that their father is a drug lord
+- how will your kids feel knowing that their father is a drug dealer
 - your kids will be so disappointed in you
 - your drugs have killed people
 - the drugs you made caused people to overdose